 The list goes on.

-You know what's not an undue amount of scrutiny?
+not an undue amount of scrutiny?
 Calling someone out for wearing a jacket that has "I Don't Really Care, Do U?" scrawled on the back in huge letters while on an official visit to meet with children who are going through hell.

 So don't fall for the false equivalence of people who claim to care about feminism or who suggest you don't.